jkomoros/code-sprouts/README.md

 - Creators can host their configuration anywhere they want, and end-users can use whatever sprout viewer they want.
 - Code Sprouts do not currently support uploading additional content to do RAG-style bots.
 - Code Sprouts allow more complex state management logic and instruction management than GPTs.
+- Code Sprouts can use other LLM providers.
+Anthropic support is ready to enable as soon as they [allow their SDK to run in browsers](https://github.com/anthropics/anthropic-sdk-typescript/issues/248).

 ## Creating a Sprout